sailfishos-mirror/bind9/bin/plugins/synthrecord.rst

 address encoded in the query reverse name, and the configured ``origin``.

 In ``forward`` mode, the module intercepts queries of type A or AAAA.
-If no authoritative answer can be found in the zone, the query begins and ends with the configured ``prefix`` and ``origin``, and an IP address can be parsed from the part in between, then that IP address is returned to the client.
+If no authoritative answer can be found in the zone, and the query begins and ends with the configured ``prefix`` and ``origin``, and an IP address can be parsed from the part in between, then that IP address will be returned to the client.

-Note: these synthesized responses are not signed, so the use of this module is incompatible with DNSSEC.
+Note: Synthesized responses are not signed, so the use of this module is incompatible with DNSSEC.

 Example
 ~~~~~~~